 The early work of Professor Malcolm H. Lader and his colleagues documented the first indication of anatomical brain changes associated with benzodiazepines using computed axial tomography (CAT scan), which revealed abnormalities in at least half of the patients examined in the study, with two patients having definite cortical atrophy.
 The patients were either dependent on or experiencing a protracted withdrawal syndrome from, benzodiazepines.
 The results warranted further research as they were suggestive of brain damage.

 Functional brain changes, such as those observed in organic brain syndrome (OBS) or organic brain disease (OBD) are documented in the literature to be caused by sedative-hypnotics and their respective withdrawal syndromes.
 OBS is a condition characterized by mental and/or cognitive function impairments that are physiological in nature – the symptoms occur without a psychiatric pathophysiology.
 Benzodiazepine physical dependence and withdrawal, alcoholism, and other centrally acting drugs are documented to be among its many possible causes.

 Perceptual and sensory disturbances suggest a hyperexcitable central nervous system while recovering from benzodiazepine exposure and cessation.
 Problems with balance, hearing, tinnitus, and hypersensitivity to sound (hyperacusis) suggests possible vestibular involvement – the part of the brain that’s connected to the inner and middle ear.
-But other sensory hypersensitivities, such as to smell and light, can happen during withdrawal of these medicines.
+Hypersensitivity to touch, smell and light can also occur.
 To be understood, these phenomena require more research, but the documentation of their existence adds to the overwhelming amount of evidence that medication physical dependence and discontinuation (withdrawal) can significantly impact functional brain activity on a cellular level.